opendatacube/datacube-explorer/README.md

     #  Or preferrably, follow the `self` link of the Item record to get the whole record)
     STAC_DEFAULT_FULL_ITEM_INFORMATION = True

+    # If you'd like S3 URIs to be transformed to HTTPS links then
+    # set this to a valid AWS region string.
+Otherwise set it to None to not do this.
+    DATA_URI_TRANSFORM_S3_REGION = "ap-southeast-2"

 [Sentry](https://sentry.io/) error reporting is supported by adding a `SENTRY_CONFIG` section.
 See [their documentation](https://docs.sentry.io/clients/python/integrations/flask/#settings).

 ### How do I modify the css/javascript?